 If any of these symptoms occur, call 9-1-1 or have someone drive you to the nearest emergency room immediately.

-Before medication is prescribed, tell your healthcare provider:
+Remember, before any medication is prescribed, tell your doctor: